 |* The software versions listed here are versions that we have verified to be working with our labs.
 You can use the latest available (and most stable) versions of the software, if backward and forward compatibility is supported.

-To explore sample lecture slides, quizzes and lab videos for all our online courses for the affordable price of £9.99 for perpetual access, click on the 'Online Courses Sampler" button below.
+To review extracts of lecture slides, quizzes and lab videos from all our online courses for the price of $8.00 for perpetual access, click on the "Online Courses Sampler" button below.